gyzcode/inference-tutorials-generic/face_detection_tutorial/Readme.md

 * Software

-   * OpenVINO toolkit supported Linux operating system.
-This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 14.4.20 following the OpenVINO toolkit installation instructions.
+   * OpenVINO™ toolkit supported Linux operating system.
+This tutorial was run on 64-bit Ubuntu 16.04.3 LTS updated to kernel 14.4.20 following the OpenVINO™ toolkit installation instructions.

-   * The latest OpenVINO toolkit installed and verified.
+   * The latest OpenVINO™ toolkit installed and verified.
 This tutorial was written using version 2018 R1.2.

-By now you should have completed the Linux installation guide for the OpenVINO toolkit, however before continuing, please ensure:
+By now you should have completed the Linux installation guide for the OpenVINO™ toolkit, however before continuing, please ensure:

-* That after installing the OpenVINO toolkit you have run the supplied demo samples
+* That after installing the OpenVINO™ toolkit you have run the supplied demo samples

 * If you have and intend to use a GPU: You have installed and tested the GPU drivers

 * If you have and intend to use a USB camera: You have connected and tested the USB camera

-* If you have and intend to use a Myriad: You have connected and tested the USB Intel Movidius™ Neural Compute Stick
+* If you have and intend to use a Myriad: You have connected and tested the USB Intel® Movidius™ Neural Compute Stick

 * That your development platform is connected to a network and has Internet access.
 To download all the files for this tutorial, you will need to access GitHub on the Internet.